-This subpart contains general cost principles and procedures for the determination and allowance of costs in connection with the negotiation and administration of cost reimbursement type contracts for providing vocational rehabilitation, education, and training to eligible veterans under 38 U.S.C.
-Chapter 31, (referred to as a “chapter 31 program”).
+This subpart contains general cost principles and procedures for the determination and allowance of costs or negotiation of prices under cost reimbursement or fixed-price contracts for providing vocational rehabilitation, education, and training to eligible Veterans under 38 U.S.C. chapter 31, (referred to as a “chapter 31 program”).
 This subpart applies to contracts with educational institutions as well as to contracts with commercial and non-profit organizations.

-(b) VA will not normally pay tuition or incidental fees to institutions or establishments furnishing apprentice or other on-the-job training.
+(c) VA will not pay tuition or incidental fees to institutions or establishments furnishing apprentice or on-the-job training.
 VA may elect to pay charges or expenses that fall into either of the following categories:

-(1) Charges customarily made by a nonprofit workshop or similar establishment for providing work adjustment training to similarly circumstanced nonveterans even if the trainee receives an incentive wage as part of the training.
+(1) Charges customarily made by a nonprofit workshop or similar establishment for providing work adjustment training to similarly circumstanced non-Veteran students even if the trainee receives an incentive wage as part of the training.

 (2) Training expenses incurred by an employer who provides on-the-job training following rehabilitation to the point of employability when VA determines that the additional training is necessary.